An extremely rare condition in which a female has two extra X chromosomes.

 A sore that develops on the lining of the esophagus, stomach, or small intestine.

-A hole in the tissue that separates the ear canal from the middle ear.
+A hole or tear in the tissue that divides the ear canal from the middle ear, also called the eardrum.

 A swelling and irritation of the thin saclike membrane surrounding the heart (pericardium).